If you saw a list of company names in Chinese it would usually be safe to assume that they are companies from Mainland China, Hong Kong or Taiwan.

 It might surprise you that authorities in these countries don't allow registration of company names in Chinese:

-Although more than 3 in 4 Singaporeans are ethnic Chinese, company registration is done entirely in English.
+Although more than 3 in 4 Singaporeans are ethnic Chinese, company registration in this city state is done entirely in English.

 Although the Chinese languages are frequently spoken in Malaysia, especially in business, company registration must be carried out in Malay or English.